Cohort6-lab/web/README.md

 C6-lab Structure : Consist of the web structure the basic implementation of C6 lab website in which HTML will be encoded (index.php)
 This file is opened to Frontend-Develops/Cohort-6 Aspiring frontend-dev (SE). mainly on HTML/HTML5.

-C6-lab Design : C6 lab Design will be implemented on (style.php) file where CSS/CSS3 and React.JS Frameworks will be deployed.
+C6-lab Design : C6 lab Design will be implemented on (style.css) file where CSS/CSS3 and React.JS Frameworks will be deployed.
 The development of this file is opened to Frontend-Develops/Cohort-6 Aspiring frontend-dev (SE).

-Both index.php which contains HTML code and style.php which contains css files 📂 are to synchronize to determine the User-Interface(UI) on C6-lab website.
+Both index.php which contains HTML code and style.css which contains css files 📂 are to synchronize to determine the User-Interface(UI) on C6-lab website.

 C6-lab Database/Server : This will be a center point for all Database configuration, Database info and db integration which will be embedded with servers side code -php (PHP: Hypertext Preprocessor  )